Weinstein Company to file for bankruptcy

 It accuses senior executives at the company, including Mr Weinstein's brother Robert, of failing to prevent the mistreatment of staff despite being presented with evidence.

-New York Attorney General Eric Schneiderman is seeking an unspecified sum to cover damages, plus penalties, for victims of alleged abuse.
+New York Attorney-General Eric Schneiderman is seeking an unspecified sum to cover damages, plus penalties, for victims of alleged abuse.

-A lawyer for Mr Weinstein has said a "fair investigation" will show that many of the allegations are without merit, while the company's board of directors has said many of the allegations relating to the board are "inaccurate".
+A lawyer for Mr Weinstein has said a "fair investigation" will show that many of the allegations were without merit, while the company's directors has said many of the allegations relating to the board were "inaccurate".

 The Weinstein Company: Biggest US box-office gross successes